Engage in the scene, live with the breath of life

 Mr. Quang confided: "When creating multimedia products, we both do journalism and learn how to tell stories using technology.
 From image design to motion effects, everything needs to be calculated so that the information is conveyed clearly, easily understood and reaches the viewer.
 Every detail is a part of the story.
 We try to tell that story as completely as possible.

-In the increasingly urgent pace of modern journalism, with a spirit of learning, Mr. Quang and his colleagues always spend time attending training courses on digital transformation in journalism, applying artificial intelligence, video editing with phones and many other new skills...
-From there, they master technical platforms, turning dry news into lively, accessible news for readers in the digital age.
+In the increasingly urgent cycle of modern journalism, with a spirit of learning, Mr. Quang and his colleagues always spend time attending training courses on digital transformation in journalism, applying artificial intelligence, video editing with phones and many other new skills...
+From there, they master the technical platforms, turning dry news into lively, accessible news for readers in the digital age.

-The dedication, meticulousness and quietness of editors and technicians have contributed significantly to the success of many press works.
+The dedication, meticulousness and quietness of editors and technicians have contributed significantly to the success of many journalistic works.
 Although they do not appear in front of the camera or have their names on the works, they are still an indispensable link in the process of creating quality products, recognized at central, ministerial, industry and provincial press awards.
-It is these silent contributions that have, together with the collective, created the appearance of Quang Ninh press to be increasingly professional, modern and closer to the public.
+It is these silent contributions that have, together with the collective, created the appearance of Quang Ninh journalism to be increasingly professional, modern and closer to the public.

 Source: https://baoquangninh.vn/sdf-3361313.html